yashburshe/CS4530-Fall-2025/tutorials/week3-socketio.md

    });
    ```

-   This will setup a basic HTTP server that uses Socket.IO to establish connections.
+  This will set up a basic HTTP server that uses Socket.IO to establish connections.
 Now, let's create a simple client.

 4. **Create a Client-Side HTML File**